 These days, organizations are emphasizing on talent development.
-Several researches conclude that those organizations that putt efforts on talent development enjoy good returns in longer run.
+Several types of research conclude that those organizations that putt efforts on talent development enjoy good returns in the longer run.

 The talent can be developed through mentoring, coaching, job shadowing, blogs, articles, Wiki’s, books, lectures and leadership models.

 According to the University of Kansas, Talent development is an organizational commitment and human resource process to attract, hire, retain and develop employees’ skills in order to achieve the common organizational goals and objectives.